stellar/stellar-core/docs/software/admin.md

 ## Why run a node?

-### Shared benefits of running a node
+### Benefits of running a node

 You get to run your own Horizon instance:
 * Allows for customizations (triggers, etc) of the business logic or APIs
 * Full control of which data to retain (historical or online)
-* Allows to have a trusted entry point to the network
+* A trusted entry point to the network
-  * Control of SLA (if it's down it cannot be trusted)
   * Trusted end to end (can implement additional counter measures to secure services)
   * Open Horizon increases customer trust by allowing to query at the source (ie: larger token issuers have an official endpoint that can be queried)
+* Control of SLA

 note: in this document we use "Horizon" as the example implementation of a first tier service built on top of stellar-core, but any other system would get the same benefits.